daanielww/spotify-cli/README.md

 use `go run client/main.go` to run the client.
 By default this will hit the staging server endpoint
 - by default it will hit the `playlist and albums` endpoint.
 If you wish to get the tracks provide the `tracks` flag to hit the tracks endpoint instead
-- provide the `development` flag to run the development client instead of the production one.
-The development client will interact with the development server
+- provide the `development` flag to hit the local server instead of staging.
 ## Purpose
 The aggregated data will be used for an AI project relating to song recommendations.